eclipse-apoapsis/ort-server/README.md

 | RabbitMQ       | http://localhost:15672           | admin:admin       |
 | Graphite       | http://localhost:8888            | root:root         |

+#### HTTP request collections

+When using IntelliJ IDEA Ultimate, you can use the [integrated HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) to execute requests against the ORT server.
+The requests can be found in [scripts/requests](./scripts/requests).

 ### Debugging

 To debug the ORT server in IntelliJ, you can use a composition with only some selected services: